aparajita07/Client-OPC-UA-Adaptor/README.md

 * Arrowhead core services running, for more info goto [Arrowhead Framework 4.1.3](https://github.com/arrowhead-f/core-java-spring)
 * To run the example Provider and Consumer, your OPC-UA Server should be configured with no security mode and no security policy.
 You can later add your own desired OPC-UA security using the [Eclipse Milo Stack](https://github.com/eclipse/milo) which this repository is based on.
 * All variables below the chosen "root" node in the OPC-UA server should be both readable and writeable.
+* The name of each node should follow a specific pattern such that the metadata for each service instance is derived from the node name.
+Refer [this](https://github.com/aparajita07/Client-OPC-UA-Adaptor/blob/main/NodeNaming.md) to name your nodes.

 ### Setup and run